peach-lucien/otter/docs/02_methods.md

 1. **Held-out anchor CV** (binary `top-k`, graded `mean_rank`, `mean_xyz_dist`):
    leave-one-network-out, model gets all anchors except those in the held-out network.
-Most stringent, held-out anchors have *no* M signal pulling them to the correct partner.
+Held-out anchors receive no M signal pulling them to the correct partner, so this is the strictest of the three metrics.
 79–81% top-1 in production.

 2. **FC translation quality**: anchor-independent.
 Push mouse FC through π:
    `Fh_pred = πᵀ · Fm · π / (q · qᵀ)`.
 Pearson correlation of upper-triangle